-Don't expect a lazy dog to be able to keep up with you on a hike, nor should you expect a hyper dog breed to be satisfied with one short, slow walk per day.
-Trying to fit a square peg into a round hole often just leads to frustration and can limit your bond with your furry pal.
+Don't expect a lazy dog to be able to keep up with you on a hike, nor should you expect a hyper dog breed to be satisfied with only one short walk per day or some casual indoor playtime when you feel up to it.
+Trying to fit a square peg into a round hole often leads to frustration and can limit your bond with your furry pal.

 The floofier the dog, the more grooming you'll need to do on a regular basis.
 Daily brushing, deshedding, or even trimming dog fur might be more than some pet parents are willing to do.
 Professional grooming services can help but are also costly.

 When choosing the best dog breed for you, consider how much the dog will shed, how long their fur is, how wrinkly they are, and how much time and money you will need to invest into keeping their skin and coat healthy.

 Some dog breeds are naturally social butterflies.
 They love everyone and everything and have a higher need for social interaction to keep them mentally stimulated.
 This might mean going to dog parks, competing in dog sports, or setting up regular playdates with their favourite people or doggy pals.

 Even breeds that are more aloof can still benefit from regular socialization.
 This helps them learn to safely and calmly meet new people or pets, even if it's just those that come to your home.

 Dog training is an important part of your relationship with your pooch.
 It helps to strengthen your bond and encourage healthier and safer behaviours, and it can curb annoying or destructive behaviours and less annoying behaviours.
 Keep in mind some dogs take to training better than others.